justin-calleja/Gut-wiki/Doubles.md

 get_script      _physics_process
 get             _input
 _notification   _unhandled_input
-get_path        _set
+get_path        _unhandled_key_input
 _enter_tree     _get
 _exit_tree      emit_signal
-_process
+_process        _set
 ```
 ##### Remember
-These are only not Spieable or Stubbable if they are not in your class.
 If you've defined one of these methods in your class then you can double/spy on them just as you normally would.

 ## Setting the Doubling Strategy
 You can set the default strategy from the command line, .gutconfig, or by calling `set_double_strategy` on your Gut instance.